Student teaching...what is it and how do I apply?

 For example: Students who plan to student teach in the Spring 2017 semester would need to submit their letter of intent by May 1, 2016 and then submit their student teaching application packet by September 15, 2016.
 Their student teaching placement would be arranged to begin January 2017.

 Failure to meet the deadline could result in not securing the desired placement location or postponing student teaching until a later semester.

 Students should review the student teaching application guidelines on the Student Teaching Checklist before moving on to the application items below.
-Items from the checklist that will need to be submitted or verified include:
+Items from the checklist that will need to be submitted (into Student Teaching Google folder) or verified include:

 Application packets will be reviewed by the student teacher coordinator, and students will be notified when they have been cleared for student teaching.